Display-Lab/knowledge-base/readme.md

 ## Elements of the Knowledge Base

 The Precision Feedback Knowledge Base is comprised of four elements.
-The four elements are:
+The four elements are causal pathways, message templates, quality measures, and vignettes.
+Each element is described in detail next.

 1. Causal Pathways